 And if river fishing is more your style, then the Yampa River, Arkansas River and the mighty Colorado River are all known to hold populations of catfish.

-What Type of Catfish will you find in Colorado?
+What Types of Catfish are in Colorado?

 - Channel Catfish